jkenyon/inside_source/README.md

 Once installed:
 * Run 'yarn install'

+Modify the contents:
+* If necessary, clone the inside-search-app repo.
+* Navigate to the 'src' folder.
-Access the src folder and edit whatever you need to.
+* Edit whatever you need to.
 Save as usual.
 Most of it is in the components section.

 If everything works:
 * Run 'yarn build' from the inside-idaho-search-app home directory (should have a yarn.lock file).